draconacht/something-radical/content/posts/2025/blood-red-moon.md

 Escape your turtle shell, demolish your cocoon
 Rewrite fate with a broken pencil, under the blood red moon

+Hark o mob of skeletons, of complacency-withered bone\
+All vice and all taboo, exercise, enjoy, and condone\
+Play an orchestra of dissonance, with no octave, chord, or tune\
+An ode to the moral anarchy, of the blood red moon

+Praise the bride dressed in crimson, with a brand new garment sewn\
+Bless her eternal marriage, to her celestial throne\
+The recurring nightly parade, tonight not white but maroon\
+Solemnise the wedding vows, of the blood red moon

+Let the desires in your heart, drive you out of control\
+Show the slavery to your instincts, which is branded upon your soul\
+Salvage the crypts of your memory, covered in glyphs and rune\
+And process the film under the light, of the blood red moon.

 Fallen from grace, orphans of the divine
 Prisoners of space, sentenced to time
 Submit to pandemonium, rot and then bloom